While the average Shopify conversion rate stands at about 1.3%, there’s a lot you can do to incrementally push it upwards.

 13. Analyze your search results & customer behavior

-While analyzing your search results and overall store search function, keep an eye on:
+While analyzing your search results and overall store search function for Shopify optimization, keep an eye on:

 Pro Tip: Use Searchanise for Product Filter & Search.